jootten/A2C_Lunar_Lander/report.md

 ![*Figure 14: memory.py compute_discounted_cum_return*](report_screenshots/memory.py_compute_return.png)

 The memory object of the coordinator now contains the collective memory of all agents and their discounted returns.
 These are needed to compute the actor loss and critic loss, which we want to minimize, so we compute their gradients.
 This is coordinated by the `_get_mean_gradients()` function **(Figure 13, Line 80, Figure 15)**.
 Since we have two networks, two gradients are computed: The policy gradients maximize the actor loss, therefore maximizing the estimated return **(Figure 15, Line 161)**.
-This might be unconventional since the name "loss" suggests that it should be minimized, but since it is the derivative of the reward function, we want to maximize it.
-Since the term contains a log probability it will in fact converge to 0, since the log of probability values (which are between 0 and 1) is always $\leq 0$.
+This might be unconventional since the name "loss" suggests that it should be minimized, but as it is the derivative of the reward function, we want to maximize it.
+The term contains a log probability and it will in fact converge to 0, because the logarithm of probability values (which are between 0 and 1) is always $\leq 0$.
 In addition, the advantage term ($A_t^w = G_t -V_t^w$) should also converge to 0 since the estimated return $G_t$ is approximated by our critic (state value function) and we want our critic's estimate to be as close as possible to the actual return.

 The critic gradients minimize the critic loss, which will minimize the Mean Squared Error for the state value function **(Figure 15, Line 163)**.